walkingeyerobot/cxx-rust-demo/README.md

 66.11376134888434, 59.28121329175588
 ```
 ## What's next?
-1. Make changes to wasm-bindgen to automatically generate pre.js and library_wbg.js
+1. Make changes to wasm-bindgen to automatically generate `pre.js` and `library_wbg.js`.
+2. Figure out how to merge the `pre.js` code into `library_wbg.js`.
+This isn't strictly necessary, but it would simplify things.
-2. Make changes to Emscripten to not require so many manual exports and instead take a `-sWASM_BINDGEN` option or something.
+3. Make changes to Emscripten to take a `-sWASM_BINDGEN` option or something.
+4. Automatically generate exports from the rust compiles to pass to Emscripten during link.
+Maybe see about the `tmpdir` argument [here](https://github.com/rust-lang/rust/blob/7e6be136472a49c511a6861b9cbd9b6522c11762/compiler/rustc_codegen_ssa/src/back/linker.rs#L1250-L1265) or maybe use llvm-nm on rust object files or something?